Here's when the Scottish Premiership transfer window closes

-When does the transfer window close UK, what is a deal sheet and how late can Celtic, Rangers and rivals make transfers
+Transfer window deadline countdown: When does the window close, how late can Celtic, Rangers and rivals make transfers

-The transfer deadline is finally here, as club’s across the nations look to secure some last minute deals before the summer window slam shuts.
+The deadline is is now just hours away and the transfer news is heating up in the Scottish Premiership as the clock ticks towards 11pm

+Celtic and Hibs are both vying to sign Dundee captain Luke McCowan, Scott Wright has already left Rangers, but who will replace him in the Ibrox revolving door?
+Will Hearts add any further number to their squad after an already busy summer?

-Rangers’ summer rebuild under Philippe Clement has seen a huge number of incomings and outgoings at Ibrox, but they aren’t done yet, with a two signings thought to be targeted on deadline day.
-In the capital, Steven Naismith’s Hearts have also been very active, bringing in a host of new players this summer, while David Gray’s Hibs have been busy too, introducing a number of new faces to the Easter Road crowd - including £600,000 forward Kieron Bowie and Celtic loanee Kwon Hyeok-kyu.
+Rangers’ summer rebuild under Philippe Clement has seen a huge number of incomings and outgoings at Ibrox, while Steven Naismith’s Hearts have also been very active, bringing in a host of new players this summer.
+David Gray’s Hibs have been busy too, introducing a number of new faces to the Easter Road crowd - including £600,000 forward Kieron Bowie and Celtic loanee Kwon Hyeok-kyu.
+But each one of them could still add to their squads before the deadline.

 Celtic’s £26million sale of Matt O’Riley has handed Brendan Rodgers and the Hoops a transfer war-chest heading in the final hours of the window.
 With a strong interest in Augsburg’s Arne Engels, could we see breaking transfer take place later today?
 Will Aberdeen also dip their toe into the market?
 The £6.8million windfall from the sale of Bojan Miovski to Girona has given them extra room to manoeuvre.